-Led by Stone and Finney-Dunn, seven other women who have lost a family member have stepped forward with a demand that the City of Portland, “expedite major changes in order to slow speeds and increase safety for all on outer SE Division St.”
+“We call on the City of Portland to expedite major changes in order to slow speeds and increase safety for all on outer SE Division St.”

 A new organization for people whose lives have been changed by traffic violence will hold its first public event this weekend.

 [This story was submitted by Kristi Finney, who became a traffic safety activist after her son Dustin was killed by a hit-and-run driver while bicycling in Portland last August.]
 Less than a year ago I’d never heard of the Ride of Silence.
 I don’t remember how I found out about the website but I came … Read more

 Kristi Finney (center right) has turned grief into action after losing her son to a drunk driver last August.(Photos © J. Maus) The mother of a young man killed by a drunk driver while bicycling on SE Division last year has become a dedicated traffic safety activist.
 Since the death of her son Dustin on … Read more